-Our individual identity determines how we see ourselves, how others perceive us and how socio-cultural-economic-political institutions and structures define us.
+Our individual sense of self determines how we see ourselves, how others perceive us and how socio-cultural-economic-political institutions and structures define us.

-The majority of us have aspects of our identity which change and are fluid and intersect*.
+The majority of us have aspects of ourselves which change and are fluid and intersect*.
 For example, our view of ourselves change with age, with grief, with bullying and discrimination, with a change to our external rights (e.g. change of status from citizen to refugee) or if we fall sick.
 Our sense of national identity may change if we relocate from our country of birth.
-A person’s identity as a parent, would intersect with identities related to gender in the workplace, age, sexuality, being a sibling, having a disability.
-Therefore, it is worth considering the cumulative and diverse nature of individual identities when you interact with others in society – in other words, reducing someone to a stereotype is especially unhelpful if you are genuinely trying to connect with another person.
+A person’s position as a parent, would intersect with other aspects to themselves such as age, sexuality, being a sibling, having a disability, etc. Therefore, it is worth considering the cumulative and diverse nature of who we are – reducing someone to a stereotype is especially unhelpful if you are genuinely trying to connect with another person.

 * Intersectionality is defined as a concept to signify the complex, irreducible, diverse and variable effects that follow when multiple ‘axes of differentiation’ – such as the economic, political, cultural, psychic, subjective and experiential – intersect in historically specific contexts (Brah and Phoenix, 2004).